| |

 Storing Canned Pickles

-For the best quality don’t make more pickles than your family can eat in a year.
-Store your canned pickles in a cool dark place.
-For the best flavour leave canned pickles for about six weeks before eating, this gives your pickles time to ferment.
+For best quality, don’t make more pickles than your family can eat in a year.
+Store canned pickles in a cool, dark place.

 A bowl full of bread and butter pickles surrounded by jars of homemade bread and butter pickles in cans.